 Two Cooling Stowage Drawers (CSDs) provide stowage for equipment.
 When in operation, the drawers maintain a uniform temperature by improving air circulation in the rack to remove the heat generated by individual powered payloads that use HRF-2.

-The HRF 8PU Utility Drawer (installation of drawers planned in Expeditions 39/40 and 43/44) provides stowage for consumables with an added radio-frequency identification (RFID) capability built in that automates inventory of the RFID-tagged contents without crew intervention.
-The drawer also provides power and data connections on the front panel for deployed equipment requiring rack power.
+The HRF 8PU Utility Drawer (installation of drawers planned in Expeditions 39/40 and 43/44) provides stowage for consumables with added radio-frequency identification (RFID) capability built in that automates inventory of the RFID-tagged contents without crew intervention.
+The drawer also provides power and data connections on the front panel for deployed equipment requiring rack power or data.